Dio27073/movie-recommender/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 - IMDB for movie dataset
 - MovieLens for recommendation training data
 - TMDB for supplementary movie information

-## Support

-For support, please open an issue in the GitHub repository or contact the development team at support@example.com